DVMMY/Elegantica/README.md

 # Elegantica
-HTML and CSS files created from PSD file.
+Webpage created from PSD file.

 Not yet complete.